jminjie/spollingbree/README.md

-# Spolling Bee
+# Spolling Bree

-Spolling Bee is a version of the NYT Spelling Bee game that only accpets fake words that are plausible.
+Spolling Bree is a version of the NYT Spelling Bee game that only accpets fake words that are plausible.
 Plausibility is rated by a simple statistical model trained on every English word.